AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_android.md

 All chat users can get the chat room list from the server and retrieve the basic information of the specified chat room using the chat room ID.

+The `fetchPublicChatRoomsFromServer` method returns chat room information including ID, name, description, mamximum members, owners, roles, and whether all members are muted.
+For the information such as announcement, admin list, member list, block list, and mute list can be retrieved with separate APIs.

 ```java
 // Chat room members can call fetchPublicChatRoomsFromServer to get the specified number of chat rooms from the server.
 The maximum value of pageSize is 100.
 PageResult<ChatRoom> chatRooms = ChatClient.getInstance().chatroomManager().